astoycos/API_Practice/README.md

 # Mini_Project3

+This project was used as a way of gaining experience with both APIs(twitter and google vision) and relational(MySQL) and nonrelational(MongoDB) databases.
+It downloads pictures from a specified twitter handle and then labels them using the google Vision API.
+Then it saves the pictutes and accompying data in local intances of both Mysql and Mongo databases.
+Finally the provided API creates some basic functions to query these databases.

+This program was created using Python2.7, MySQL 8.0.13, and Mongo_DB 4.04

+## Module Descriptions

+### Prerequsites

+All credentials must be your own i.e twitter and google vision keys.
+For tweepy they can be manually entered at the heady of twitter_module.py, for google vision the user must run the following command line

+	- MAC -> export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"
+	- PC -> $env:GOOGLE_APPLICATION_CREDENTIALS="[PATH]"

-The Project is Split into three modules and should be run in the following order
+The Project is split into three different modules, all add on python libaries can be installed using

-1.twitter_module.py
+	PIP install <library>

+	Required add on Libraries:
+	tweepy
+	google-cloud-vision
+	mysql-connector
+	pymongo
+	wget
+	shutil
+	Pillow
+	tqdm
+	prettytable
+	getpass

+MySQL community server must be installed via the following [instructions](https://dev.mysql.com/doc/mysql-getting-started/en/)

+MongoDB must be installed and connected following these [instructions](https://docs.mongodb.com/manual/installation/#tutorial-installation)

+### twitter_module.py

-	The first module interacts with the twitter API using a python wrapper tweepy in order to download the user entered number of tweets.
-It then pulls the pictures from the tweet objects and stores them in a new directory, "Pic_downloads".
+The first module interacts with the twitter API using a python wrapper,tweepy, in order to download the user entered number of tweets with the function "get_all_tweets()".
+It then pulls the pictures from the tweet objects and stores them in a new directory, "Pic_downloads_(mongo or mysql)/twitter_handle".
+If twitter handle is invalid it returns an error and propts the user to enter another one.
+It is called by the other two modules.
 	YOU MUST ENTER YOUR OWN TWITTER CREDENTIALS

-	Required add on Libraries: tweepy, wget

-2.vision_module.py
+### vision_module_MYSQL.py

-	The second module works by using the google vision API in order to find a list of labels for the pictures stored in 'pic_downloads' by the previous module.
+This module prompts the user to enter their MySQL credentials, and creates a database with the name 'useername_mysql_twitter_db', and if correct asks for a twitter handle to query.
+If a valid handle is entered twitter_module.get_all_tweets() is called.
+Once all the pictures are downloaded the google vision API finds a list of labels for the pictures stored in 'pic_downloads_mysql/'.
 It then uses the python API Pillow in order to resize all the images and caption them using the labels created from the google vision API.
-It then resaves the images while also errorchecking the process
-	YOU MUST ENTER YOUR OWN GOOGLE API CREDENTIALS IN TERMINAL
-		- MAC -> export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"
-		- PC -> $env:GOOGLE_APPLICATION_CREDENTIALS="[PATH]"

-	Required add on Libraries: google-cloud-vision, Pillow

-3.ffmpeg_module.py
-	The finial module is relatively simple, it uses the a python subprocess to access the FFmpeg API, which then concatinates all the pictures into a video, 'tweet_video.mp4' that can be played with any video player.
-It then deletes the directory 'pic_downloads' and all its children files

-	Required add on Libraries: ffmpeg

-EXECUTION:
-In order to create a new video simply clone the github and run 1.
-Python twitter_module.py, 2.
-Python vision_module.py, and finally 3.Python ffmpeg_module.py
+Following picture labeling, it creates a table called 'twitter handle' in the database, where the picture filenames, captions and caption confidences are stored.
+It will continue to prompt the user to enter twitter handles, and create new database entries until 'ctl-d' is hit.
+Finally the program will exit showing a quck summary reguarding the newly created database.

+### vision_module_MONGODB.py

+This module prompts the user to enter a mongo database name, and creates a database with the name 'name_mongo_twitter_db', and if correct asks for a twitter handle to query.
+If a valid handle is entered twitter_module.get_all_tweets() is called.
+Once all the pictures are downloaded the google vision API finds a list of labels for the pictures stored in 'pic_downloads_mongo/'.
+It then uses the python API Pillow in order to resize all the images and caption them using the labels created from the google vision API.
+Following picture labeling, it creates a collection called 'twitter handle' in the database, where the picture filenames, captions and caption confidences are stored as documents.
+It will continue to prompt the user to enter twitter handles, and create new database entries until 'ctl-d' is hit.
+Finally the program will exit showing a quck summary reguarding the newly created database.

+### API.py

+This module provides an API to interact with the databases created by twitter_module.py and vision_module_MYSQL.py.
+It contains two main funtions, show_info() which shows some quick statistics about a database, and find_des(description) which allows the user to search the database for a specific picture caption.
+If a picture is found with the description, it will print the twitter handle it was downloaded from and then display the image.

+a quick demo is provided in demo.py

+## DEMO

 **The only erroneous files in the github is a font file for the labels and a Readme